AldoAbdn/Escape-Room-Generator/README.md

 You will need to setup two sets of environment variables, one for the client and one for the server.
 You can do this using .env files within the client and server folders of this project.
 Refer to the readmes in the client and server folders to setup your environment variables

-Once you've done this, from the root directory run the following script
+Once you've done this, from the root directory run the following scripts

+    npm install
     npm run dev

 This will start both the client and server projects in dev mode on your machine